KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 On an `ac_staked` asset chain there are 64 global segments (`segid`'s) to which all addresses and the corresponding utxos belong.
 These 64 `segid`'s become eligible to stake blocks in turns.
 The segment a utxo belongs to is determined automatically, according to the address in which the utxo resides and the height of the blockchain.(FIXME entirely based on address, not height)

 You can see which segment an address belongs to by using the [`validateaddress`](../komodo-api/util.html#validateaddress) rpc call.
-You can find out the amount of rewards your staked coins have earned via the [`getbalance64`](../komodo-api/wallet.html#getbalance64) rpc call.(FIXME getbalance64 is to show what distribution of coins across segids)
+You can find out the amount of rewards your staked coins have earned via the [`getbalance64`](../komodo-api/wallet.html#getbalance64) rpc call.(FIXME getbalance64 is to show distribution of coins across segids, how many coins you have staking in each segid)

 Each staked block will have an additional transaction added to the end of the block in which the coins that staked the block are sent back to the same address.
 This is used to verify which coins staked the block, and this allows for compatibility with existing Komodo infrastructure.
 If `ac_staked` is used in conjunction with [`ac_perc`](../installations/asset-chain-parameters.html#ac-perc), the [`ac_pubkey`](../installations/asset-chain-parameters.html#ac-pubkey) address will receive slightly more coins for each staked block compared to a mined block because of this extra transaction.